Respect retail and stand together against abuse

 Angela is a sales assistant at a clothing retailer in County Down: “I have been in management conference calls and nobody speaks up because they’re afraid of losing their job.
 I think having a service that allows colleagues to feel comfortable about speaking up would help.”
 It’s something that makes a huge difference to those who do feel supported.”

-In addition, the new masterclasses on managing challenging situations are designed by the Retail Trust to add another layer of protection to hard-working retail colleagues.
 As lead trainer Andrea says, “Whilst customer abuse is a common experience, people can feel very isolated if being abused.
 Our training is about raising awareness, allowing people to have a voice, to know that they’re not alone and give them a renewed confidence and sense of achievement by leaving training knowing they have an action plan.”

 First-hand accounts from retail colleagues